plone/volto/docs/source/configuration/slots.md

+---
+myst:
+  html_meta:
+    "description": "Slots are insertion points in the Volto rendering tree structure."
+    "property=og:description": "Slots are insertion points in the Volto rendering tree structure."
+    "property=og:title": "Slots"
+    "keywords": "Volto, Plone, frontend, React, configuration, slots, viewlets"
+---

 # Slots

 Slots are insertion points in the Volto rendering tree structure.
-This concept is inherited from Plone ClassicUI artifact `Viewlets`.
+This concept is inherited from the Plone Classic UI {doc}`plone:classic-ui/viewlets`.

 ## Anatomy

 Slots are named, and they can contain a list of different slot components.
-Slots components are also named, and they are registered in the configuration registry using a specific API for slots.
+Slot components are also named, and they are registered in the configuration registry using a specific API for slots.
-The main trait of a slot component is that its render are controlled by a list of conditions (predicates).
+The main trait of a slot component is that its renderer is controlled by a list of conditions called {term}`predicates`.
 Multiple slot components can be registered under the same name, as long as they have different predicates.

 Slot (eg. `toolbar`)